 - The Scrap Brain Zone, Act 3 in the 8-bit version of the original has only 99 rings.

 - Sonic the Hedgehog 2 had music from a Dummied Out level (specifically, Hidden Palace Zone) left in the Sound Test.
 More than that, a pre-release feature printed in Electronic Gaming Monthly had a brief description of all levels, including the supposedly secret Hidden Palace Zone, which they promised to give hints about in the next issue.
 (They didn't.)
 None of the other beta levels are detailed here, which is not surprising, as Hidden Palace was cut very close to the game's final release, which would explain why its music is in the sound test, as mentioned above.

 - In Sonic Lost World, you can receive optional mini-quests from Omochao on the world map.
 These missions range from accumulating a certain number of rings as you play to doing certain stunts with the Wisps or parkour actions to doing no-damage runs of levels and bosses.
 The prizes for completing a level range from free items to new vehicles and upgrades for Co-Op mode.
 After you complete all 100 missions, Omochao says "Congratulations!
 You did them all!
 I have a present for you!"
 You then receive absolutely nothing whatsoever.

-- Mega Man 7 has an empty spot in the weapon inventory menu, it cause quite a few Urban Legend of Zelda before it was proved there's nothing to fill the spot.
+- Mega Man 7 has an empty spot in the weapon inventory menu.

 - Mega Man 9 also has an empty spot in the weapon inventory menu.